The Stunning Truth About Air Fryers

 (Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases made through affiliate links.)

-Yeah, so, the shelter in place life is bananas, n.u.t.s, bananas!
-When it was apparent I’d work from home, I went into the office to grab what I would need for the long term.
-I was looting my own office, and as Test Kitchen manager, “my office” includes the kitchens.
+Yeah, so, the shelter-in-place life is bananas — n-u-t-s, bananas!
+When it became apparent that I’d be working from home, I went into the office to grab what I would need for the long term.
+I was looting my own office, and as Test Kitchen manager, "my office" includes the kitchens.

-Bringing the air fryer would surprise my honey but it’s no surprise if there is no there, there; so, I stopped at the store and bought all those “cheater” frozen pre-breaded thangs.
-Popcorn shrimp, onion rings, “real” (Please I hope they’re real…) fish fillets, shoestring fries, and finally the ultimate guilty pleasure — tots — OMG!
+I stopped at the store and bought all those "cheater" frozen pre-breaded thangs.
+Popcorn shrimp, onion rings, "real" (please I hope they’re real…) fish fillets, shoestring fries, and finally, the ultimate guilty pleasure: tots.
+OMG!
 Tots!
 The whole extravaganza was to indulge in un-deep-fried deep-fried foods and not feel guilty for it.

-As a kid my mom bought a second-hand pot and fry basket combination out of some sentimentality.
-It was rarely used and then it was just for fries.
-Fast forwards about a million years, when we lived down South my wife bought a small capacity deep fryer for her daycare lunches.
-But when I used it, I invariably overloaded it, leaving me with oil-soaked, burnt oil tasting, not crispy, food.
-Home deep frying was off my agenda, from then on, it’s been pan-fried or nothing.
+When I was a kid, my mom bought a secondhand pot and fry basket combination out of some sentimentality.
+It was rarely used, and then it was just for fries.
+Fast-forward about a million years, and when we lived down South my wife bought a small-capacity deep fryer for her daycare lunches.
+But when I used it, I invariably overloaded it, leaving me with oil-soaked, burnt-oil-tasting, not-crispy food.
+Home deep-frying has been off my roster ever since, and it’s been pan-fried or nothing.

-Now enter this weird moment in all our lives and I have this air fryer at home.
+Now enter this weird moment in all our lives, and I have this Air Fryer at home.
 And I’ve used it beyond what I thought I would.
-When I cook all those ‘fried” things I feel great that I’m not getting all that oil.
-Equally, I don’t like it just because I’m not getting all that oil.
-The air fryer for the most part makes breaded things crisp but more like moon rocks, crusty-hard, brittle, and desperately in need of a sauce, all of it, they all needed sauce.
+When I cook all those "fried" things, I feel great that I’m not getting all that oil.
+Equally, though, I don’t like it just because I’m not getting all that oil.
+The Air Fryer, for the most part, makes breaded things crisp but more like moon rocks: crusty-hard, brittle, and desperately in need of a sauce.
+All of it — they all needed sauce.

-Here is the truth that slowly dawned on me; between treats I discovered cooking real food in the air-fryer — broccoli, cauliflower, potatoes, even asparagus.
+Here is the truth that slowly dawned on me: between frozen treats, I discovered cooking real food in the air-fryer.
+Broccoli, cauliflower, potatoes, even asparagus.
 This is where this appliance shone brilliantly, at least IMHO.
-It’s isn’t so much a fryer but is a mini-convection oven, it roasted fresh vegetables, mmwah, so good and it’s easy to clean!
+It’s isn’t so much a fryer but a mini-convection oven.
+It roasted fresh vegetables, mmwah, so good!
+And, it’s easy to clean.

 Equipment/Special Ingredients Needed